smallk/smallk.github.io/pages_documentation_installation.md

 <h1 id="smallk"> SmallK NMF Library Installation </h1>

 <h2 id="source_code"> Obtain the Source Code </h2>
-The source code for the SmallK library can be obtained by cloning the [SmallK](https://github.com/smallk/smallk.github.io) repository on github.
+The source code for the SmallK library can be obtained by downloading from the [SmallK](https://github.com/smallk/smallk.github.io/tree/master/code) repository on github.

-<< Describe how to do this – TBD >>
+Once downloaded uncompress and follow the installation instructions below.

 <h2 id="build_smallk"> Build the SmallK library </h2>